-We all have objective needs, but how those needs are pursued is [in part] based upon conditions and conditioning (i.e., culture).
-Conditions and conditioning influence how we orient our decisions toward actions that we take to meet needs.
+All humans have have objective needs, but how those needs are pursued is [in part] based upon conditions and conditioning (i.e., culture).
+Conditions and conditioning influence how individuals orient their decisions toward actions that we take to meet needs.
 Entrance into this community is based in-part on the value orientation that someone holds, both toward themselves and toward others.
-Here, we realize that a value orientation toward fulfillment is a 'structure', and so, also, is a value orientation away from it.
-But, we also realize, that if the Community is to remain stable, then it must remain composed of individuals with a measurable threshold of alignment with a common [trajectorial] preference (or "purpose").
+Here, it is possible to realize that a value orientation toward fulfillment is a 'structure', and so, also, is a value orientation away from it.
+But, we also realize, that if the Community is to remain stable, then it must remain composed of individuals with a measurable threshold of alignment with a common [trajectorial] "purpose".
 In other words, we must be in orientational resonance to resonate at the higher potential that we know is possible, and that we find intentionally desirable.
 In practical terms, this means that a screening process will be necessary, at first, for initial "agreed acceptance" into the Community.
 In community there are some preferences that we all share, and it is important for us to remain coherent as we scale (and become more resilient to initially corrosive value orientations).
 Hence, the Preference Inquiry process necessitates a value screening process for inclusion into the community; at least, in its initial phases of forming [into existence].
 And, once in community, then value-reorientation becomes a restorative process and not a retributive one.